andstor/file-existence-action/README.md

 ![build-test](https://github.com/andstor/file-existence-action/workflows/build/badge.svg)

-This is a GitHub Action to check for existence of files.
+This is a GitHub Action to check for the existence of files.
 It can be used for conditionally running workflow steps based on file(s) existence.

 ## Usage